Kevin Bubriski: Life and career

 Bubriski was born in North Adams, Massachusetts.
 He attended Bowdoin College in Brunswick, Maine, graduating in 1975.
 He worked as a photographer for nine years in Nepal and has also photographed trips to India, Tibet, Syria, Bangladesh, and within the United States.
 Bubriski lives in Vermont with his wife.

 He has received fellowships from the Guggenheim Foundation, the National Endowment for the Arts, and the Asian Cultural Council.
 Kevin Bubriski has exhibited worldwide; his work can be found in the permanent collections of the Museum of Modern Art, The Metropolitan Museum of Art, and the International Center of Photography, all in New York, as well as the San Francisco Museum of Modern Art, the Yale University Art Gallery, the Center for Creative Photography in Tucson and the Bibliothèque Nationale de France in Paris.
+Kevin Bubriski's book, Portrait of Nepal, won the Golden Light Documentary Award in 1993 and his work has been featured in several publications, including the New York Times and the LA Times.
 In 2002, his work was included in a group exhibition about September 11 at the Library of Congress.
-Kevin Bubriski's book, Portrait of Nepal, won the Golden Light Documentary Award in 1993 and his work has been featured in several publications, including the New York Times and the LA Times.
+Bubriski was a recipient of the 2004 Hasselblad Masters Award.

 Bubriski was awarded the 2010-2011 Robert Gardner Visiting Artist Fellowship in Photography.
 An exhibit of Bubriski's work, entitled Shadows of Shangri La: Nepal in Photographs," was on display in Cambridge, Massachusetts from May to September 2014.
 The show was sponsored by Harvard University's Peabody Museum of Archaeology and Ethnology and the university's Asia Studies Center.
 Together the exhibit and its accompanying publication, Nepal: 1975–2011, "document the dramatic evolution of daily life in Nepal, from its years as a Hindu kingdom to what [Bubriski] calls 'the current precarious peace'."
 Over 2016-17, Bubriski was on a Senior Scholar Fulbright Fellowship in Nepal, where he conducted fine art photography in some of the remotest regions of Nepal and Tibet (China).